Rangers 2-0 Dundee United: Your views

 - Published

-We asked for your thoughts after Rangers eased by Dundee United at Ibrox.
+We asked for your thoughts after Dundee United went down 2-0 away at Ibrox on Saturday.

 Here's what you had to say: